-Greycourt reviews client portfolios on at least a quarterly basis, or more frequently as is consistent with the written advisory agreement.
+Greycourt generally reviews investment advisory services (IAS) client portfolios on a quarterly basis, or more frequently as is consistent with the written advisory agreement.
 The reviews cover asset allocation, manager performance and/or overall results, consistent with the scope of the advisory services provided.
 In addition, reviews may be triggered by cash flow events, client requests or significant changes in capital markets.
 Advisors assigned to the client relationship supervise account reviews.